 As Amazonian Indian tribes go, the Yanomami have been lucky.
+As the largest tribal group in the Amazon, there are around 20,000 Yanomami still living in the rainforest.
 Their traditional homelands were in the mountainous highlands of Brazil and Venezuela, away from the big rivers and relatively inaccessible.
 For this reason they were spared the ravaging effects of the previously unknown diseases brought by the Spanish conquistadors to South America during the seventeenth century, which wiped out many of the riverine tribes completely.
 Since then their territories have expanded into the lower valleys, but despite this, until recent times the only contact the Yanomami have had with outsiders had been through the occasional visits of scientists or missionaries.
 A report in June 2015 states that the Yanomami and other tribes are having to protest against the incursion into their land of violent mining gangs.
 Their land is being ravaged, and their water is being poisoned.
 Although the Venezuelan government recognises the Yanomani rights to their ancestral lands, they have not protected them from the miners and are planning to open up some of their land to mining.

 Despite having the supposed protection of the Brazilian government, garimpeiros - illegal gold miners - continue to prospect on Yanomami lands.
 They have brought with them diseases that are either lethal or very difficult to control among the Yanomami.Read More: Rainforest Tribes - The Future